Cuteness Overload: 11 ‘Kawaii’ Things to Do in Tokyo

 hachiko statueImage credit: jpab29

 Yes, it is a statue of a dog but the story behind it is super ‘kawaii’.
 There used to be a dog that came to pick up his master every day at Shibuya station, even after his master had died in 1925, the dog kept coming to the station for ten more years – until he sadly died himself.
 In honour of his dedication, the city put up a statue of the dog next to the station.
-Earlier 2015, the new statue was revealed at campus of the University of Tokyo.
+The new statue is now at the campus of the University of Tokyo.
 The legend of the dog is huge in Japan, so don’t fail to pay your respects.

 6. Go café-hopping at Shimokitazawa